- MFA + Quechua embassy legalisation handled in-house

 Why NYC Legal & Notary for House Registration → Quechua

-We operate as a fully registered Thai law firm — not a translation agency — and our Quechua desk reports inside the firm's notarial and legalisation practice.
+Although clients often find us looking for translation, what they actually engage is a Thai law firm whose translation desk is staffed by Quechua specialists and supervised by licensed attorneys.
 We operate six in-house Notarial Services Attorneys, a panel of more than 200 certified translators across 205 languages, and a dedicated MFA & embassy liaison team that visits the Department of Consular Affairs at Chaeng Watthana every working day.

 For the Quechua pair your file is handled by senior translator vetted by Thailand's Department of Consular Affairs who is screened on three criteria: native or near-native Quechua command, demonstrated court-grade legal-translation experience, and a clean track record with Thailand's MFA and the relevant embassy.
 Every translator signs an NDA covering attorney-client privilege.